-As of December 31, 2013, we had 1,212 full-time employees globally.
+As of December 31, 2014, we had 1,947 full-time employees globally.
 We also engage temporary employees and consultants.
-None of our employees is represented by a labor union.
+None of our employees are represented by a labor union.
 We have not experienced any work stoppages, and we consider our relations with our employees to be good.